RUGBY101.com

 Interesting - for me I haven't heard this phrase before, and like Emma, would have assumed (wrongly apparently) that the meeting to be held later in time, but unlike Emma for me "move the meeting forward an hour" would mean "to be held earlier" (whereas "to move the meeting back an hour" would mean "later").

-I look forward to speaking with you | WordReference Forums
+look forward to joining / join | WordReference Forums

 FIRE101 Jobs: